Gusehd/V5S_Teleoperation/README.md

 **2. Build the C++ bridge**

-**This step is required.** Only C++ sources are committed -- the binaries are not, because the bridge links the MANUS SDK, which may not be redistributed.

 The build needs the SDK's `include/` and `lib/`.
 In the MANUS distribution those live one level in, **not** at the top of the archive: